 Nara Nature Park is a 100 acre nature park donated to the City of Houghton by Bob and Ruth Nara.
 The park is located two miles east of the Michigan Tech University campus at the east end of the Houghton Waterfront Trail.
 The Nara Nature Park is linked to the Michigan Tech University trails with a combination of over 50 miles of trails for hiking, running, biking, skiing, and snowshoeing.
 Kayak/canoe launch and river access is located on the Pilgrim River.

-The park’s trail system connects to the Michigan Tech system and provides miles of wooded trails.
+The park’s trail system connects to the Michigan Tech trail system and provides miles of wooded trails.
 See map below.

-Nara Park Boardwalks Update: Spring 2020
+Nara Park Boardwalks Update: Winter 2020

 Nara Nature Trail Boardwalk